 - Certain diseases (ie Reiter’s disease)

-- Certain medications can also sometimes be involved (fluroquinolones)
+- Taking certain medications can also affect the tendon (fluroquinolones)

 What are the symptoms